gospacedev/mail-checker/README.md

 # mail-checker

-This checks a domain's mail information, if it has DMARC, SPF Record, and or a Mail Server
+This checks a domain's email information, if it has DMARC, SPF Record, and or a Mail Server

 Bitcoin donations are welcome: `1J2aMYUnkPXkzEYJUaZY5AKRGZU459NUrG`